necusjz/p/_posts/Design-a-Key-value-Store.md

 The content below is largely based on three popular key-value store systems: Dynamo [4], Cassandra [5], and BigTable [6].

-### Data partition
+#### Data partition
 For large applications, it is infeasible to fit the complete data set in a single server.
 The simplest way to accomplish this is to split the data into smaller partitions and store them in multiple servers.
 There are two challenges while partitioning the data:
 - Distribute data across multiple servers evenly.
 - Minimize data movement when nodes are added or removed.

 Consistent hashing discussed in the previous chapter is a great technique to solve these problems.
-Let us revisit how consistent hashing works at a high-level.
+Let us revisit how consistent hashing works at a high-level:
 ![](https://raw.githubusercontent.com/necusjz/p/master/SystemDesign/bytebytego/07/03.svg)
 - First, servers are placed on a hash ring.
 In Figure 4, eight servers, represented by s0, s1, …, s7, are placed on the hash ring.
 - Next, a key is hashed onto the same ring, and it is stored on the first server encountered while moving in the clockwise direction.
 For instance, key0 is stored in s1 using this logic.